6Bolt/Hook-Of-The-Reaper/README.md

 # Getting the Program to Work

-Currently, only Windows (10 & Higher) is supported now.
-I plan on doing Linux and older Windows after the program is complete.
-I don't plan on doing MacOS support.
+This has moved to the main site to the Tutorial.
+Link is below.

-This has moved to the main site, to the Tutorial.
-Link is below. https://hotr.6bolt.com/pmwiki.php/Tutorial/Tutorial
+https://hotr.6bolt.com/pmwiki.php/Tutorial/Tutorial